Weight Loss & New Diet Science: East Meets West

 Basically, we’re designed to maintain balance and homeostasis within a narrow range.
 As Jonathan Bailor discusses in his book, The Calorie Myth, an internal control system centered in the brain acts to keep bodyweight at a particular “set-point.”

-Because our bodies are highly adaptive, this set-point isn't fixed.
-It shifts in response to changes in our hormonal and internal environment (which may arise due to changes in our external environment).
+As our bodies are highly adaptive, this set-point does not remain constant.
+It shifts according to our hormonal and internal environment (occurring due to changes in our external environment).

 The aging process and reproductive cycle, for instance, can change our hormonal environment in ways that alter our bodyweight set-point.
-Other factors include sleep quality, emotions, stress, interpersonal relationships and physical touch.
-And eating and exercise habits are of course huge.
+Few other factors are sleep quality, emotions, stress, interpersonal relationships and physical touch.
+And eating and exercise habits really matter.

 Which Brings Us to Today's Focus...Stop Fighting Yourself

-Quality and quantity of food and drink along with quality and quantity of exercise play a major role in shaping our hormonal system and internal ecology (and thus our bodyweight set-point).
+Quality and quantity of food and drink along with exercise play a significant role in defining our hormonal system and internal ecology (and consequently our bodyweight set-point).

 Pretty straightforward, right?
 Food and exercise shape the system that shapes our shape.
 But how they do so may surprise you: It hinges on quality versus quantity.